 The Company is required to maintain a Wells Fargo collection account for cash receipts on all of its accounts receivable.
 These amounts are immediately applied to reduce the outstanding amount on the Credit Facility.
 The floating interest rate for line of credit advances is the greater of the Prime Rate plus applicable margin or 5% plus applicable margin, subject to a minimum interest floor.
 Based on the revolving nature of the Company's borrowings and payments, the Company classifies all outstanding amounts as current liabilities.
 The applicable margin varies based on net income and the minimum interest floor is set at \$31,000 per month.
-The Company's borrowing rate at September 30, 2010 and March 31, 2010 was 7.5% and 10.5%, respectively.
+The Company's borrowing rate at December 31, 2010 and March 31, 2010 was 7.5% and 10.5%, respectively.

 The Company has incurred \$0.2 million in origination fees.
 These fees have been capitalized and are being amortized to interest expense through February 2012.
 The Company is also required to pay an annual unused line fee of one-quarter of one percent of the daily average of the maximum line amount and 1.5% interest with respect to each letter of credit issued by Wells Fargo.
 These amounts, if any, are also recorded as interest expense by the Company.
-As of September 30, 2010 and March 31, 2010, \$7.4 million and \$7.6 million in borrowings were outstanding, respectively, under the Credit Facility.
-Interest expense related to the Credit Facility during the three months ended September 30, 2010 and 2009 was \$0.2 million and \$0.1 million, which includes \$48,000 and \$21,000 in amortization of deferred financing costs, respectively.
-Interest expense related to the Credit Facility during the six months ended September 30, 2010 and 2009 was \$0.4 million and \$0.2 million, which includes \$0.1 million and \$40,000 in amortization of deferred financing costs, respectively.
+As of December 31, 2010 and March 31, 2010, \$8.3 million and \$7.6 million in borrowings were outstanding, respectively, under the Credit Facility.
+The Company did not have material remaining borrowing capacity under the Credit Facility as of December 31, 2010.
+Interest expense related to the Credit Facility during each of the three months ended December 31, 2010 and 2009 was \$0.2 million, which includes \$48,000 and \$22,000 in amortization of deferred financing costs, respectively.
+Interest expense related to the Credit Facility during the nine months ended December 31, 2010 was \$0.6 million, which includes \$0.1 million in amortization of deferred financing costs.
+Interest expense related to the Credit Facility during the nine months ended December 31, 2009 was \$0.4 million, which includes \$0.1 million in amortization of deferred financing costs.